 Fans of The Hunger Games film have at least three soundtrack albums releases to choose from: the "Original Score" CD (which contains Exactly What It Says on the Tin - the actual scores for the film), as well as two different versions of the The Hunger Games: Songs From District Twelve and Beyond, which was a collection of songs with vocals all of which either appeared in the film (if only in the closing credits), or were "inspired by" the film.
 The latter includes some lovely indie rock, folk, etc., by people ranging from The Decemberists to Taylor Swift (with many critics noting the latter's tracks were more interesting and "mature" than some of her previous releases), and was overall critically well-received.
 However, its Limited Special Collector's Ultimate Edition was little more than shameless marketing: the only new content you get is a download code (!) for a single bonus song, "Lullaby"; everything else is feelies, but they consist only of "nine collector's cards" (which are really just little more than a nine-piece double-sided puzzle of two of the movie poster designs), and a not-so-exclusive poster, which though nice, is both a common promo poster design andprinted on the back of the song guide.
 Which does not have lyrics included, and which by default means it is not a standard poster size, either.
 Luckily, said "special edition" is only a few bucks more.

 The Postal Service's only albumGive Up was re-released as a two CD "10th Anniversary Deluxe Edition" in 2013.
 Disc one is a remastered version of the original album, while disc two collects B Sides, remixes and other previously released non-album material, as well as featuring two previously unheard songs.
-Buying a physical copy of this version at certain record stores also got you feelies in the form of a postcard set featuring photos of the band.
+Making a pre-order of this version or buying a physical copy at certain record stores also got you feelies in the form of a postcard set featuring photos of the band.